 For a complete list of the 26 sports clubs at Rhodes, please see:

-Sports and Health Suite Sign-up Evening happens within the first two weeks of the first semester.
-If you sign up at the Sign-up Evening, the amount will be deducted as a miscellaneous expense from your account.
+The Sports and Health Suite sign-up evening happens within the first two weeks of the first semester every year.
+If you sign up at the sign-up evening, the amount will be deducted as a miscellaneous expense from your student account.
 If you sign-up later in the year, you will be asked to pay cash.
-Sports clubs at Rhodes and Health Suite membership for Rhodes Students are all very affordable, considering the benefits and facilities available.
+Sports club and and Health Suite membership fees for students are very affordable considering the benefits and facilities available.
 You can expect to pay between R200.00 to R1500.00 per club membership, including equipment, kit and tours.

 The main library is situated in the middle of campus.
 It was upgraded in 2009 and features a massive selection of books and journals.
 It also has several quiet and comfortable workspaces where students can study without distraction.
 There are two computer labs in the library, one of which is devoted to post-graduate students.
 These computer labs are equipped with scanners, printers and photocopiers.
 There are special conference rooms and group study rooms which can be booked by students needing to complete group assignments and hold meetings.
 Furthermore, the library website ensures that Rhodes students have access to a wide range of online academic journals.

 Cory Library- http://www.ru.ac.za/corylibrary/

 The Cory Library houses historical records and books pertaining to Southern Africa.
 This library is open to all visitors who want to research family genealogies, early journalism in the area and the cultural and political history of the SADC region.
 It is situated in the Eden Grove Building.